vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-260.md

    [INFO] Done
    ```

-2. Run the following commands to stop all services of the old version Nebula Graph.
+2. Run the following commands to stop all services of the old version NebulaGraph.

    ```
    # ${nebula-old}/scripts/nebula.service stop all